 This easy and delicious recipe will fragrance your house with the spices of Morocco and take your tastebuds on a Moorish journey.
 Don't be put off by the long prep time - that's just time absorb the spice rub!

-2kg chicken pieces (I used drumsticks and thighs)
+about 1kg chicken pieces (I used a mix of drumsticks and thighs)